aliyun/terraform-provider-alicloud/website/docs/r/kvstore_account.html.markdown

 * `instance_id` - (Required, ForceNew) The Id of instance in which account belongs (The engine version of instance must be 4.0 or 4.0+).
 * `kms_encrypted_password` - (Optional) An KMS encrypts password used to a KVStore account.
 If the `account_password` is filled in, this field will be ignored.
 * `kms_encryption_context` - (Optional) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a KVStore account with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
-* `description` - (Optional) Database description.
-It cannot begin with https://.
-It must start with a Chinese character or English letter.
-It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
-The length may be 2-256 characters.
 * `account_type` - (Optional, ForceNew) Privilege type of account.
     - Normal: Common privilege.
     Default to Normal.